YouTube Shorts vs Instagram Reels vs TikTok

 Ever since TikTok took the world by storm in 2020 by perfecting short-form video content, other companies have been trying to duplicate the same strategy.
 With creation at your fingertips, all platforms share a multitude of features with video sounds or backing music and access to a plethora of in-app editing features.
 Let’s be honest, short-form, multi-segment video was made popular by TikTok.
 YouTube Shorts and Instagram Reels are clones in the best way, yet each platform still yields its own benefits.

-Hitting the market in September 2020 as a beta, YouTube Shorts was made available in over one-hundred countries and reached 15 billion average daily users in the span of a year.
-While videos are obviously not new to the YouTube platform, Shorts offers new tools not available for long-form video.
-With control of playback speed, choosing a song to add from an expansive music library, effects and more, Shorts has a unique grasp on an oddly familiar formula.
+Hitting the market in September 2020 as a beta, YouTube Shorts was made available in over one hundred countries and reached 15 billion average daily users in the span of a year.
+While videos are obviously not new to the YouTube platform, Shorts offers new tools not available for long-form videos.
+With control of playback speed, choosing a song to add from an expansive music library, effects, and more, Shorts has a unique grasp on an oddly familiar formula.
 With so much replication, it can be hard to decide what to implement into your marketing and advertising strategy.

 TikTok is largely popular because of its ability to amplify influencers and creators.
 The ability to connect with friends through content and messaging tools is not new.
 However, TikTok now has more Gen Z users in the United States than Instagram does.
 More than 37.3 million Gen Z members access TikTok at least once a month in the United States.
 Only 33.3 million Gen Z members do the same on Instagram, reports eMarketer.